FrazNCC/NCC-Certificate-Generator/README.md

 - Mobile browsers

 ## License
-MIT License - Free to use and modify
+MIT License - Get Authorisation from the creator
+Any use without authorisation will be considered as a misuse.